-When you search for something on YouTube, you'll sometimes see an information panel that includes a fact check.
+When you search YouTube for something related to a specific claim, sometimes you'll notice an information panel that includes a fact check from an independent third-party publisher.
 These information panels tell you whether claims related to your search are true, false, or something else like "partly true," according to the publisher’s fact check.
-Fact checks shown on YouTube are provided by approved publishers.

 What fact checks look like on YouTube